Siddpawar9222/Obsidian-Vault/SpringBoot/011-SpringTests/002_Unit test.md

    - It’s perfect for service classes, controller tests, or any place where you want to simulate external services or complex dependencies.

 ---

-### Quick Summary:
-- **JUnit**: Core framework for writing tests and managing the lifecycle of test methods.
-- **AssertJ**: Used with JUnit to make advanced and readable assertions, especially for complex data structures or custom conditions.
-- **Mockito**: Creates mock objects to simulate dependencies, allowing you to isolate and test individual units of code independently.